 • Insider Tip: bring beer with you if you want one because the vendors at Tegal Wangi usually run out fast.

-Uluwatu is technically right next to the ocean (no shit Ralph…) but that doesn’t mean it has the best catches of the day.
+Uluwatu is technically right next to the Indian Ocean (no shit Ralph…) but that doesn’t mean it has the best catches of the day.
 Whilst there is some fresh seafood caught around Uluwatu, most of it actually comes from neighboring Jimbaran.

 Jimbaran, located north of Uluwatu, is famous for its seafood restaurants.
 A lot of people actually travel to Jimbaran from all over Bali just to eat fresh fish.
 The quality of the catch is that good and you can find just about anything here, from grilled mahi-mahi to sushi to bakar (fried).